Chic African Culture Africa Factbook

 Imani (ee-MAH-nee) means Faith

 Kwanzaa is meant to help you start the New Year off right.
-A new year inspires renewed energy and excitement for what could happen and Kwanzaa seven principles of unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith fit right into the New Year resolutions wish list.
+A new year inspires renewed energy and excitement for what could happen.
+Kwanzaa's seven principles of unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith fit right into the New Year resolutions wish list.

 Seven Principles of Kwanzaa

-Kwanzaa seven principles are known as the Nguzo Saba (n-GU-zo SAH-bah).
+Kwanzaa's seven principles are the Nguzo Saba (n-GU-zo SAH-bah).

 Kwanzaa

-Kwanzaa has seven symbols that represent the values reflective of a peaceable world known as the Nguzo Saba.
+Kwanzaa has seven symbols representing the values reflective of a peaceable world known as the Nguzo Saba.
 The seven principles of Kwanzaa are unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.
-The name Kwanzaa is derived from the Swahili term, "matunda ya kwanza", which means first-fruits, Kwanzaa is based on African harvest celebrations.
+The name Kwanzaa is derived from the Swahili term "matunda ya kwanza", which means first fruits.
+Kwanzaa is based on African harvest celebrations.

 What is Kwanzaa?
 People of many faiths, cultures, and ethnic backgrounds celebrate Kwanzaa.
-Kwanzaa is a time for all communities to gather together to celebrate ancestry, African culture, future, and past endeavors and virtues.
-Kwanzaa can be used as a positive force in all communities.
-Kwanzaa pays respect to beloved ancestors and to elders for their wisdom, knowledge, sacrifice, and fortitude.
+Kwanzaa is a time for all communities to celebrate ancestry, African culture, future and past endeavors, and virtues.
+Kwanzaa is a positive force in all communities, respecting beloved ancestors and elders for their wisdom, knowledge, sacrifice, and fortitude.

 What is the difference between ugali and fufu